lorerunner/data-science-blog/README.md

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here](https://medium.com).
+The main findings of the code can be found at the post available [here](https://medium.com/p/b893238d2aa5/edit).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 Must give credit to Stack Overflow for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/stackoverflow/so-survey-2017/data).
+You can find the Licensing for the data and other descriptive information at link available [here](https://insights.stackoverflow.com/survey/2019).